 And Elon’s Optimus has the very real chance to be the biggest product of all time…

-Sending Tesla 25X higher and some of the smaller plays up as much as 500X!
+Sending Tesla 25X higher and some of the smaller plays up as much as 250X over the next decade!

 Those who get positioned early stand to make a fortune.